helinwang/Paddle/doc/design/cluster_train/pserver_client.md

 /**
  * @brief paddle_get_params gets parameters from parameter servers.
  *
+ * paddle_get_params will block until parameters are initialized on
+ * the parameter servers.
+ *
  * @param names the array of names of the parameters to get.
  * @param dst the destination array of parameters to save to.